mrzResearchArena/CSI_416/README.md

-# This pages for students who takes Pattern Recognition Lab (CSI 416).
+## This pages for students who takes Pattern Recognition Lab (CSI 416).

 ### Syllabus :

-## Key notes :
+### Key notes :
   1. Features / Attributres ?
   2. Feature-values & Attributre-values ?
   3. Class & Class-Attributes ?
   4. Instances / Records / Vectors / Tuples ?
   5. Two-class dataset & Multi-class dataset (When number of class-values is gretter than 2.) ?
+  6. Multi-label datasets
-  6. High-dimensional (When number of feature is gretter than 10.) ?
+  7. High-dimensional (When number of feature is gretter than 10.) ?
-  7. Balanced dataset vs Imbalanced dataset ?
+  8. Balanced dataset vs Imbalanced dataset ?
-  8. What is overfitting of a dataset ?
+  9. What is overfitting of a dataset ?
-  9. Supervised learning vs. Unsupervised learning ?
+  10. Supervised learning vs. Unsupervised learning ?
-  10. Classification, Regression, Clustering ?
+  11. Classification, Regression, Clustering ?
-  11. Bias–variance tradeoff ?
+  12. Bias–variance tradeoff ?
+  13. Noisy Datasets & how to remove noise ?

 ### Preprocessing Datasets
+- Can you handle missing values ?
 - Can you calculate : "Euclid distance", "Manhattan distance", "Minkowski distance" ?
 - Can you calculate : Mean, Median, Mode, etc. ?